 #1 – Create Posters and Infographics

 Making an infographic that captures ways students are creating and sharing works.
-You can make impactful infographics using PosterMyWall.com, a free infographic maker.
+You can make impactful infographics with various tools.
+Two tools include Venngage’s free creative infographic templates and/or PosterMyWall.com (another free infographic maker).
 Or take advantage of some of these free infographics.

 Digital Stories are multimedia movies that combine photographs, video, animation, sound, music, text, and often a narrative voice.
 Digital stories may be used as an expressive medium within the classroom to integrate subject matter with extant knowledge and skills from across the curriculum (Source).

 Here’s one idea on capturing and sharing digital stories from people who were there.
 The poster is adapted from this source.

 You can print these infographics or posters on walls, in teachers’ lounges.
 Don’t be afraid to brighten a restroom stall with a three-step tutorial on an ed tech topic of choice.

 #2 – Connect the Physical Space to the Virtual

 Libraries represent literacy.
 What space in your school does the same for ed tech-powered learning?
 This might be an office or space educators can get quick help on creating with technology.
 It may be a place they read technology-related websites and/or view short video tutorials.
 Yes, they could find this anywhere, but physical space sends a message.
 The message?
 Learning ed tech has a tangible impact.
 Combine a physical space with online professional learning.
 Advertise upcoming PD in Your Pajamas, as Sharyland ISD’s Alfonso Mendoza, Jr. (@SharylandEdTech) has done.

 You can use tools like Certify’em or Autocrat to create digital certificates for both face to face and virtual professional learning opportunities, including self-paced ones.